 This solar cell technology is a cheaper one.
 Cheap, because of the amorphous silicone (a-silicone) which is a part of its composition.
 A-silicone is inexpensive but one downside to it is that it degrades when exposed to sunlight.
 While work is still being done on keeping the costs low and increasing its lifespan, the efficiency level of thin film solar cells is still lower than the crystalline silicone solar cells.

 These are known for about 40% efficiency rate but happen to be costly.
 Their composition material includes wide bandgap tunnel junctions, middle cells, top cells, nucleation sandwiched between contacts and buffer regions.
 Scientists are developing new materials to lower the costs but right now this efficiency rate is available for the multi-junction III-IV solar cells only.

 4- Organic Solar Cells:

 While research is still being carried out on creating affordable and high-efficiency solutions among photovoltaics, for now, the consumers either have to compromise on efficiency or the cost.
-Let’s keep our fingers crossed for solar cell innovation that can promote growth in the industry and encourage people to go solar!
+Let’s keep our fingers crossed for the solar cell innovations that can promote growth in the industry and encourage people to go solar!